 By the way, I was inspired by some of our fashion icons.
 I was in Macy’s store in New York and found many Gucci shoes with embroidery on them and also Kate Spade sandals that had embroidery.
 See the images below.

 So, how do we do it?

-1. Start with a free standing lace embroidery design.
-In my case I used a design that I have in my collection for some years, I am not really sure what its source is.
+1. Start with a free-standing lace embroidery design.
+In my case I used a design that I have had in my collection for some years, I am not really sure what its source is.
 It’s a small design, chosen to fit on the shoe area without enlarging or reducing.
-Free standing lace embroidery is not always resized successfully.
+Free-standing lace embroidery is not always resized successfully.

 2. I used two sheets of water-soluble stabilizer to make the design.
 A detailed description of the process is here: https://www.ageberry.com/how-make-free-standing-lace-embroidery/